nvandeweerd/fsca/README.md

-Following Lu (2010: 481) we defined a sentence as “a group of words delimited by one of the following punctuation marks that signal the end of a sentence: period, question mark, exclamation mark, quotation mark or ellipsis”.
+Following Lu (2010: 481) we defined a sentence as “a group of words delimited by one of the following punctuation marks that signal the end of a sentence: period, question mark, exclamation mark, quotation mark or ellipsis.”
 Because the CONLL input to the `getUnits()` function is already segmented into sentences, no additional query is required.

 ## Clauses